mkapnick/go-mirror-hw/README.md

 `subscribe.direct`.
 - The client listens for incoming messages on the ws, sees the incoming `message code` of type `subscribe.direct`, and displays the message to that user.

+## Pubnub
+- Pubnub is used to subscribe users to channels, to send messages into channels, and to receive messages from channels.
+My code wraps around Pubnub to handle which users should subscribe to what channel and what messages they should send and receive from a channel.